What Does Test Optional Mean From A Test Prep Perspective?

 test taking tips

-A test optional policy allows applicants to choose whether or not to include their ACT or SAT scores as part of their application package to an individual college.
-This means that admissions officers will make all decisions based on a holistic review of other components of their applications including essays, transcripts, extracurricular activities and teacher recommendations.
+A test-optional admissions policy allows applicants to choose whether or not to include their ACT® or SAT scores as part of their application package.
+This means that admissions officers will make all decisions based on a holistic review of other components of their applications, including essays, transcripts, extracurricular activities, and teacher recommendations.
 Essentially, under this policy, submitting standardized test scores is not a prerequisite for admissions.

-As a result of the pandemic, many colleges embarked on multi-year pilot programs to determine if test optional policies would help lead to a more diverse student body.
-In 2024, many schools are making decisions about whether they will continue to be test optional.
+As a result of the pandemic, many colleges initiated multi-year pilot programs to determine if test-optional policies would lead to a more diverse student body.
+In 2024, many schools are making decisions about whether they will continue to be test-optional, and it’s worth keeping up on if you’re planning to apply to college.

-To share your test scores with test optional colleges allows the admissions committee to factor them into their decision making process.
-By demonstrating that you have certain scores on the ACT/SAT, you’re showing admissions officers that you can handle challenging curriculum, prepare for tests, and demonstrate college readiness.
-Still, it’s crucial to discern whether your scores will enhance or detract from your overall application.
+To share your test scores with test-optional colleges allows the admissions committee to factor them into their decision-making process.
+There are certainly pros and cons to doing so, and we discuss more of what you should consider when applying test-optional in our other blogs!
+However, one of the major benefits of submitting scores is that by demonstrating that you have certain scores on the ACT®/SAT, you’re showing admissions officers that you can handle challenging curriculum, prepare for tests, and demonstrate college readiness.
+Still, it’s important to discern whether your scores will enhance or detract from your overall application before submitting.

-Do schools really mean it when saying they’re “Test Optional?”
+Do schools really mean it when they say they’re “Test Optional?”

-Some schools are continuing their test optional policies, while some institutions are reverting back to standardized testing requirements.
-They argue that in an era marked by grade inflation, and amidst different ideas of what constitutes an “A” or “B” in different districts and curriculums, standardized tests provide a crucial, unbiased metric for evaluating academic ability and preparedness.
-MIT, for instance, was an early advocate of reinstating testing requirements.
-Students attending MIT need to demonstrate a certain proficiency in STEM subjects, and testing is a standard metric to ensure this qualification is met before determining admissions.
+Some schools are continuing their test-optional policies, while some institutions are reverting to standardized testing requirements.
+They argue that in an era marked by grade inflation and amidst different ideas of what constitutes an “A” or “B” in different districts and curricula, standardized tests provide a crucial, unbiased metric for evaluating academic ability and preparedness.
+MIT, for example, was an early advocate of reinstating testing requirements.
+Students attending MIT must demonstrate a certain proficiency in STEM subjects, and testing is a standard metric used to ensure this qualification is met before admission decisions are made.

 Should I Submit my Scores?

-Applying test optional could be the right decision for your application, but remember, it is much easier to decide down the line that you’d rather not submit test scores having already taken the tests than to decide at the last minute that it is in your best interest to include test scores when you haven’t prepped or taken tests .
-So if you are in doubt about whether you will need test scores, it’s advisable to take baseline tests and determine what your options are.
+Applying test optional could be the right decision for your application, but remember, it is much easier to decide down the line that you’d rather not submit test scores having already taken the tests than to decide at the last minute that it is in your best interest to include test scores when you haven’t prepped or taken tests.
+So, if you are in doubt about whether you will need test scores, we advise that you take baseline tests and determine what your options are.
 Consider signing up for a test sitting and see what your options look like!

 Sign up for our monthly newsletter!